Ashwin-19/old-website/_posts/2020-06-01-Forget-Me-Not.md

 We can see that it is straightforward to link a user on two platforms, but it keeps getting tougher to link the user on more platforms.

 In 3 months with limited resources, we were able to link roughly 1.7 million user profiles across a minimum of 2 platforms and a maximum of 5 platforms from a tiny part of publically available data on the internet.
 It is very clear from the dataset that we have been able to create, that users are often careless with what they share online and most likely forget about all the personal information that they have put out there.
 It has become easy to link one person on a particular platform to other profiles on different OSNs.
-This makes it possible to profile an individual and hence breach his/her privacy and security online.
+This makes it possible to profile an individual and hence breach their privacy and security online.